xavivg91/machine-learning/kNN/README.md

 - Sistemas de recomendación.
 - Predecir si una persona es apta o no para recibir un préstamo bancario.
 Comprobar si los datos del cliente son similares o no a los de usuarios ya clasificados como morosos.

-Banking system – KNN can be used to predict if a person is fit for loan approval.
-Or if he or she has similar traits to a defaulter.

 # **Ejemplo**

 Dada la siguiente imagen...